 How Attorneys Should Handle Negative Reviews on Yelp from Third Parties

-Third party reviews can come from anywhere.
+Third-party reviews can come from anywhere.
 For example, my law firm has received negative reviews from the opposing party.
 Fortunately, there are some steps you can take to remove negative reviews from third persons if the reviews violate Yelp’s Guidelines.
-Essentially, you select the flag icon associated with the review as follows:
+Essentially, you select the “flag” icon associated with the review.
+From there, you will be prompted to select the reason why you are reporting the review.

 How Attorneys Should Handle Negative Negative Reviews on Facebook